-Use the arrow keys to adjust a direct slide bar, or press - and enter a specific number from the keypad, then - or - or - to save (or - to cancel).
-When you are done, press - to save and return to your presentation.
+Use the arrow keys to adjust a direct slide bar, or press and enter a specific number from the keypad, then or or to save (or save (or save (or save to cancel)).
+When you are done, press to save and return to your presentation.